TikTok for Business

 Setup Guide

 This page is for visitors who want a clear operational path.
-It breaks the process into simple stages and keeps the focus on business readiness, not just button-clicking.
+It breaks the process into practical stages and keeps the focus on business readiness — not just platform mechanics.
+Each step builds on the last, so the campaign launches with the right inputs already in place.

 Quick answer